A Survey of Reinforcement Learning from Human Feedback: Introduction

-\Gls{RLHF} has seen a number of successful applications, advances in methodology, and theoretical insights since the last comparable survey~\citep{wirth2017survey}.
-The applications span various domains, including \gls{LLM} fine-tuning~\citep{openai2022chatgpt}, image generation~\citep{lee2023aligning}, continuous control~\citep{christiano2017deep}, games~\citep{ibarz2018reward}, and robotics~\citep{hejna2022fewshot}.
-At the same time, there have been a lot of developments in the methodology since the last comparable survey~\citep{wirth2017survey}.
-Examples of methodological developments include fusing multiple feedback types to leverage their relative strengths (see \cref{sec:combination-of-feedback-types}), enhancing query efficiency through active learning and active query synthesis (see \cref{sec:labelcollection-activelearning}), incorporating psychological insights to improve the quality of human feedback (see \cref{sec:labeling-psychologyaware}), using techniques such as meta-learning to quickly adapt learned preferences to new tasks using prior data (see \cref{sec:prior-data}), and using available preference data more efficiently through approaches such as data augmentation and semi-supervised learning (see \cref{sec:using-data-more-efficiently}).
-Finally, there have been some achievements with regard to theoretical results for the field of \gls{RLHF} (\cref{sec:theory}), providing new insights but also new questions for the fundamental mathematical problems underlying the modeling of the learning scenario in \gls{RLHF}.
+\Gls{RLHF} has seen a number of successful applications, methodological advances, and theoretical insights since the last comparable survey~\citep{wirth2017survey}.
+The applications span various domains, including \gls{LLM} fine-tuning~\citep{openai2022introducing}, image generation~\citep{lee2023aligning}, music generation~\citep{cideron2024musicrl}, continuous control~\citep{christiano2017deep}, games~\citep{ibarz2018reward}, and robotics~\citep{hejna2022fewshot}.
+Alongside these applications, significant methodological advances have emerged.
+These include fusing multiple feedback types to leverage their relative strengths (\cref{sec:combination-of-feedback-types}), enhancing query efficiency through active learning and query synthesis (\cref{sec:labelcollection-activelearning}), incorporating psychological insights to improve feedback quality (\cref{sec:labeling-psychologyaware}), using techniques such as meta-learning to quickly adapt learned preferences to new tasks using prior data (\cref{sec:prior-data}), and using available preference data more efficiently through approaches such as data augmentation and semi-supervised learning (\cref{sec:using-data-more-efficiently}).
+Finally, novel theoretical results (\cref{sec:theory}) have provided insights as well as new questions about the fundamental mathematical problems underlying \gls{RLHF}.

+While we focus on the core principles underlying \gls{RLHF}, \gls{LLM} fine-tuning requires additional considerations due to the unique characteristics of \glspl{LLM} and their operational scale.
+We address these considerations without delving deeply into \gls{LLM}-specific details.
+Notably, applying \gls{RLHF} to \glspl{LLM} is not our primary focus.
+While \gls{RLHF} for \glspl{LLM} remains in scope, we survey \gls{RLHF} broadly, examining techniques and applications across domains with particular attention to control applications.
+Nonetheless, many techniques and insights discussed herein apply to \glspl{LLM}, and we address some unique aspects of \gls{LLM} fine-tuning.
+For readers primarily interested in \gls{LLM} fine-tuning, \cref{sec:rlhf-for-llms} provides an \gls{LLM}-focused introduction that complements this survey and guides the application of the insights presented here to \gls{LLM} fine-tuning.
+Note that the literature focused on \gls{RLHF} for \glspl{LLM} in particular is vast and rapidly growing, and we cannot provide a comprehensive overview of this area.